mckimmh/mckimmh.github.io/_posts/2023-10-04-pymc-bayesian-spectral-model.md

 PyMC uses [PyTensor](https://pytensor.readthedocs.io/en/latest/) to translate models into fast machine code.
 The PyTensor library uses generalized array data structures called tensors.
 A feature of PyTensor is efficient symbolic differentiation, which is useful for MCMC simulation, since some algorithms require the derivative of the log posterior density.
 The function [`pm.ConstantData`](https://www.pymc.io/projects/docs/en/stable/api/generated/pymc.ConstantData.html#pymc.ConstantData) lets PyMC know that the variable is a constant.
 In particular, the `pm.ConstantData` function registers the `value` as a `TensorConstant`.

 The line `beta = pm.Uniform("beta", 0.01, 5.0)` defines a prior distribution for the model's random variable.
-The random variable is given is a name, which matches the name of the Python variable that they are assigned to.
+The random variable is given a name, which matches the name of the Python variable that it is assigned to.

 The vector $$\boldsymbol{\lambda}$$ is given by `spectrum` and $$\boldsymbol{\xi}$$ by `arrival_rate`.
 The variables `psf_rate0`, `psf_rate1` and `psf_rate2` define the vectors $$\{ \boldsymbol{\xi}^{(k)} \}_{k=1}^K$$, where $$K=3$$.
 Finally, the variables `chnnl_mean0`, `chnnl_mean1`, `chnnl_mean2` represent the channel means: $$\{ \Delta_b \Delta_t \boldsymbol{\mu}^{(k)} \}_{k=1}^K$$.

-Lastly, the observed data is `y0`, `y1`, `y2`, with as `y0 = pm.Poisson("y0", mu=channel_mean0, observed=counts[0,:])` and `y1`, `y2` defined similarly.
+Lastly, the observed data is `y0`, `y1`, `y2`, with `y0 = pm.Poisson("y0", mu=channel_mean0, observed=counts[0,:])` and `y1`, `y2` defined similarly.
 We call these stochastic variables *observed stochastics*.
 The `observed` argument passes the data to the variable.

 ## Sampling the Posterior Distribution

 We can then sample from the posterior distribution of the model and save the relevant samples to a file.
 By default, PyMC generates multiple chains.
 The number of chains simulated depends on the number of cores on your machine; on my computer 4 chains are simulated in parallel.
-I had definded `draws` as $$25000$$, so in total $$10^5$$ samples were generated, which took 146 seconds.
+I had defined `draws` as $$25000$$, so in total $$10^5$$ samples were generated, which took 146 seconds.

     with mdl:
         inf = pm.sample(draws=draws)
         inf.to_netcdf("samples.nc")

+The line `inf.to_netcdf("samples.nc")` saves the samples to a `.nc` file.

 ## Plotting the results